aneldev/dyna-ts-module-boilerplate/README.md

 The source code of your module is under the `src/` folder.

-Under the `dev` folder, you create a demo application that uses the module.

 Under the `tests` folder, you create the tests for your module.

 ## Debug

-Create a demo application under the `dev` folder that uses your module.

-There are several options on how to debug your application.
-You can debug it on nodeJs or in any web browser.

 ### Debug on any web browser with browser's debugger

+1. Import in `webpack-debug-browser.index.ts` the part that will run for the Browser debugging
-Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).
+2. Call `yarn debug-dev-browser` to start the builder and open a dev server (via webpack).

-Open http://localhost:3300/ address in any browser.
+3. Open http://localhost:3300/ address in any browser.

 _In this case, there is no need to start adding a builder as the other options, webpack takes care of it._